Random vector functional link network: recent developments, applications, and future directions: Introduction

-To overcome the above-aforementioned issues, randomization based techniques (algorithms) have been proposed \cite{zhang2016survey,suganthan2021origins} with fast convergence and universal approximation properties.
-The single hidden layer feed-forward neural (SLFN) network architectures have been extensively studied in the last twenty years and employed in various domains, e.g., classification and regression problem, due to their universal approximation capability \cite{park1991universal,leshno1993multilayer,hornik1989multilayer,scarselli1998universal,zhang1995wavelet}.
-In 90's, Schmidt et al. \cite{schmidt1992feed} proposed feed-forward neural network with random weights based on randomization technique.
-At the same time, connecting the input layer to the output layer via direct link, Pao et al. \cite{pao1992functional,pao1992neural} proposed random vector functional link (RVFL) neural network, wherein the parameters (weights and biases) from the input layer to the hidden layer are generated randomly from a fixed domain and only the output weights are need to be computed analytically.
-In 1994, Igelnik and Pao, proved that RVFL is a universal approximator \cite{igelnik1995stochastic}.
+Moreover, Schmidt et al. \cite{schmidt1992feed} proposed feed-forward neural network with random weights based on randomization technique.
+At the same time, connecting the input layer to the output layer via direct link, Pao et al. \cite{pao1992functional,pao1992neural} proposed random vector functional link (RVFL) neural network in 1992, wherein the parameters (weights and biases) from the input layer to the hidden layer are generated randomly from a fixed domain and the output weights are need to be computed analytically.
+The idea of the direct link can be traced back to the pioneering work in fuzzy systems \citep{takagi1985fuzzy} in 1985.
+The direct links have shown significant improvement in RBF networks' performance \citep{looney2002radial} in 2002.
+The intention behind creating a direct link between inputs and outputs is to capture information about how the first derivative of the output with respect to the inputs.
+In 1994, Igelnik and Pao proved that RVFL is a universal approximator \cite{igelnik1995stochastic}.
 Recently, Needell et al. \cite{needell2020random} proposed RVFL networks for function approximation on manifolds that fill the theoretical gap lacking in \cite{igelnik1995stochastic}.
-In 2016, Zhang and Suganthan \cite{zhang2016comprehensive}, conducted a comprehensive evaluation of RVFL for classification problems and concluded some remarkable results about this architecture.
+In 2016, Zhang and Suganthan \cite{zhang2016comprehensive} conducted a comprehensive evaluation of RVFL for classification problems and concluded some remarkable results about this architecture.
 After that, the RVFL model got the attention of researchers from diverse domains due to its simple architecture, fast training speed, and universal approximation capability.
 The shallow RVFL model has been employed successfully in several domains, i.e., forecasting \cite{ren2016random,bisoi2019modes,del2021randomization}, non-linear system identification \cite{chakravorti2020non}, function approximation \cite{igelnik1995stochastic}, classification and regression problem \cite{zhang2019unsupervised,cao2017impact,vukovic2018comprehensive}, etc.